nils-werner/raspi-dashboard/README.md

 secondly

-    data/home/display/.config/midori/config
+    data/home/display/.xinitrc

-contains a field named `homepage`.
-This field will be loaded by the browser upon booting.
+contains a line `dwb -R http://www.google.com/`.
+The URL in this line will be loaded by the browser upon booting.
 Insert your URL here.

 Feedback, Contributions